• 구독신청

 이미지 확대보기

 [Korea Financial Times, Park seulgi] Emart posted a surprise performance in the first quarter of this year.
 The foundation for this result was the comprehensive profitability improvement efforts and strengthening of core business competitiveness that have been pursued since last year.
-In the still-stagnant retail sector, Jeong Yong-jin, Chairman of Shinsegae Group, is credited with successfully implementing strong structural reforms.
+In the still-stagnant retail sector, Chung Yong-jin, Chairman of Shinsegae Group, is credited with successfully implementing strong structural reforms.
 However, the continued sluggishness of SSG.com and Gmarket, which are responsible for e-commerce, remains a disappointment.

 Emart announced on the 12th that its consolidated operating profit for the first quarter of this year reached KRW 159.3 billion, a 238.2% increase compared to the same period last year.
 Net sales amounted to KRW 7.2189 trillion, up 0.2% year-on-year.